List of mosques in the United States: Growth in the 21st century

 It has been estimated that there were somewhat more than 100 mosques in the U.S. in 1970, but immigration of more than a million Muslims since then led to hundreds more being built.
 By 2000, there were 1,209 U.S. mosques, which rose to 2,106 in 2010, an increase of 74%.
 Also, the number of mosques in America has grown to 2,769 in 2020.

 A 2011 study, The American Mosque 2011, sponsored by the Hartford Institute for Religion Research, the Association of Statisticians of American Religious Bodies, as well as the nation's largest Islamic civic and religious groups, including the Islamic Society of North America and the Council on American-Islamic Relations, found that the U.S. states with the most mosques were New York with 257, California with 246, and Texas with 166.

-Since 2014, a building boom for mosques has been going on.
+Since 2014, there has been a building boom for mosques.